cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 The time will come the characters will pin down Dao and his son Jonathan.
 Dao will try to interposition himself between the threat and his son.
-He will not go down without a fight and utilize his last line of defense, opening the Vial of bottled Darkness.
+He will not go down without a fight and use his last line of defence, opening the Vial of bottled Darkness.
 Instantly the temperature will drop and darkness decend like a night with a full moon.
 From the shadows nightmarish creatures emerge clawing their ways into the souls of all aboard the Starspear without protection, namely Dao and